l-Leniac-l/pnmEditor/README.md

 Open your terminal and navigate to clone location

-### All versions

-To compile all versions run this command:
-`make`

-### Console based version only

-To compile console based version run this command:
-`make console`

-### Text UI based version only

-To compile text ui based version run this command:
-`make textui`
+Compile the code using `make` command

 ## Run

-The binary files will be generated on `/bin` folder.
+The binary file will be generated on `/bin` folder.

-To run console based version, navigate to `/bin` and run:
+To run the application, navigate to `/bin` and run:
 `./pnmedit`

-To run text ui based version, navigate to `/bin` and run:
-`./pnmeditUI`

 ## Contributors
 @lnlwd